minhhoit/yacms/docs/frequently-asked-questions.rst

   * :ref:`grappelli-filebrowser-forks`
   * :ref:`what-is-pillow`
   * :ref:`missing-features`
-  * :ref:`cartridge-without-mezzanine`
+  * :ref:`cartridge-without-Yacms`
   * :ref:`contributing`

 .. _prerequisites:

-What do I need to know to use Mezzanine?
+What do I need to know to use Yacms?
 ----------------------------------------

-First and foremost, Mezzanine is based on the `Django framework
+First and foremost, Yacms is based on the `Django framework
 <https://www.djangoproject.com/>`_.
 All aspects of working with
-Mezzanine will benefit from a good understanding of how Django works.
+Yacms will benefit from a good understanding of how Django works.
-Many questions that are asked within the Mezzanine community can easily be answered by reading the `Django documentation
+Many questions that are asked within the Yacms community can easily be answered by reading the `Django documentation
 <https://docs.djangoproject.com/en/>`_.

-Setting up a development environment, and deploying a Mezzanine site, is the same process as doing so with a regular Django site.
+Setting up a development environment, and deploying a Yacms site, is the same process as doing so with a regular Django site.
 Areas such as version control, installing Python packages, and setting up a web server  such as `Apache <http://httpd.apache.org/>`_ or `NGINX
 <http://nginx.org/>`_, will all be touched upon.

-Modifying the look and feel of a Mezzanine powered site requires at least an understanding of HTML, CSS and `Django's templating system
+Modifying the look and feel of a Yacms powered site requires at least an understanding of HTML, CSS and `Django's templating system
 <https://docs.djangoproject.com/en/dev/topics/templates/>`_.

-Extending Mezzanine by :ref:`creating-custom-content-types` or using additional Django apps, will require some knowledge of programming with `Python <http://python.org>`_, as well as a good understanding of Django's components, such as
+Extending Yacms by :ref:`creating-custom-content-types` or using additional Django apps, will require some knowledge of programming with `Python <http://python.org>`_, as well as a good understanding of Django's components, such as